uwol/proleap-cobol-parser/README.md

 VM Args

-* For parsing large Cobol source code files, following VM args have to be set: -Xmx2048m -XX:MaxPermSize=256m
+* For parsing large Cobol source code files,  VM args have to be set: -Xmx2048m -XX:MaxPermSize=256m
+* Intellij Plugin for ANTLR 4 has to be provided with those VM args in file idea.vmoptions.